 Songs For Earth

-When I started to play guitar again a few years ago I was confronted with the question of what songs to sing.
-So many songs are about human love and loss, which at 70 something and 50 years of marriage don’t seem quite appropriate.
-Remembering Rilke's injunction that 'the more looked at world wants to be nourished by love'; and because so much of my attention is bound up with the plight of the plight of Earth and the unfolding ecological catastrophe, I realized that, with the poet Mary Oliver, I can say ‘my work is loving the world’.
-Most of the songs are based on poems I like that speak of and to Earth set them to my music; in one or two I am writing my own lyrics.
+When I started to sing and play guitar again a few years ago, I was confronted with the question of what kind of songs to sing.
+So many songs are about human relationships of love and loss, which don’t seem quite appropriate for a nearly eighty-year-old with fifty-five years of marriage (although one can learn a lot about song writing from classic love songs like Berkeley Square).
+Remembering Rainer Maria Rilke's injunction that 'the more looked at world wants to be nourished by love'; and because so much of my attention is bound up with the plight of Earth and the unfolding ecological catastrophe, I realized that, with the poet Mary Oliver – and indeed Rilke – I can say ‘my work is loving the world’.
+Most of my songs are poems I like that speak of and to Earth that I set to my own tune and accompaniment; increasingly, I am writing my own lyrics.

 In Dark Times